 World Food Prices Dip 2% In 2024: FAO

-Paris: World food commodity prices declined by 2.1 percent in 2024 compared to the previous year, the FAO said on Friday, but they remain considerably higher than before the COVID-19 pandemic.
+PARIS, Jan 4 (NNN-AGENCIES) - World food commodity prices declined by 2.1 percent in 2024 compared to the previous year, the FAO said, but they remain considerably higher than before the COVID-19 pandemic.

 However, food prices increased over the course of the year, with the index climbing from 117.6 points in January to 127.0 in December.